essay · on the cadence · 7 min

 It is mercy on the person who wants to write back well, because it gives them the time and the cover to do so.
 It removes the social tax that chat imposes on people who are slow to find words.

 It is mercy on the person who wants to be written to well, because it raises the floor of the replies they get.
-The slow container produces slow, considered, accurate prose, and slow considered accurate prose is what people are starving for and cannot say they are starving for because the words have been worn out by every brand that ever wrote them on a homepage.
+The slow container produces slow, considered, accurate prose.
+Slow considered accurate prose is what people are starving for and cannot say they are starving for because the words have been worn out by every brand that ever wrote them on a homepage.

 The matching layer chose not to look at faces.
 The conversation layer chose not to look at speed.
 The two choices together describe the entire product.

-If you want to read the matching half of the argument, that essay is at byvibration.com/essays/why-matching-layer-is-physically-blind.
-The matching engine is open source at github.com/donnowyu/soulmate-core.
+If you want to read the matching half of the argument, the prior essay is one click below.
+The engine is open source at github.com/donnowyu/soulmate-core.
 If you want to try the slow container, the app is at byvibration.com.
 I work on it.